We are one of the oldest language schools in England, we started teaching English to overseas students in 1962

 - How do I know you are a good quality school?

 The main indicators of our good quality are the accreditations and validations we hold.
 Firstly, we are inspected and accredited by the British Council who run a scheme to make sure that UK language schools meet precise quality standards when it comes to their English language teaching provision.
-Secondly, we are also accredited by EAQUALS ( The European Association of Quality Language Services), which perform a similar function to the British Council but includes schools from across Europe.
-Finally we are also validated by the examination board Trinity College London to run a range of teacher training courses that lead to internationally recognised English language teaching qualifications.
+Secondly, we are also validated by the examination board Trinity College London to run a range of teacher training courses that lead to internationally recognised English language teaching qualifications.
+All our teacher trainers teach English as well!
+Finally we are members of Quality English, a select group of high quality independent English language schools.

 - Who are the teachers at the school ?